-Having your car break down, whether in New Zealand or overseas, can be a nightmare situation.
+Having your car break down in New Zealand can be a nightmare situation.
 Our cities are built without sufficient public transport.
 Your transmission might fail, or your brakes might need emergency repairs so that the car is functional and safe to drive again.
 Getting your car fixed can be a stressful experience, and to make things worse, it can be hard to tell between a ‘something that can wait’ issue and an imminent disaster.
 We’ve put together a guide to help you decipher between these two issues, and to help you figure out what to do when your car needs repairing in New Zealand.
 Admiral Finance offers car breakdown loans.
 Just reach out and we can assist.

 What to do if the car needs to be repaired